romanzipp/product-monitor/README.md

 alerts, while a fresh restock (after an item goes out of stock) triggers a new notification.
 Offers above `priceMax` are ignored.

+> [!NOTE]
+> This project is primarily developed on [Codeberg](https://codeberg.org/romanzipp/product-monitor) and only mirrored to GitHub.
+Please open issues and pull requests on Codeberg.

 ## How it works

 1. Every `checkInterval`, each configured **source** is polled.